 Training system: Guyot, double pergola, single pergola.

-Harvest Date: The grapes for the Amarone were hand picked from the 24th of Septemper until October 2nd.
-The selection method is laborious as only the best part of each bunch is being picked.
+Harvest Date: From the end fo September to the beginning of October.
+The selection method is manual, as only the best part of each bunch is picked.

 Vinification: At the beginning of January.
 Alcoholic fermentation took place in tronconic stainless steel tanks, at the controlled temperature of 14 C°with daily pigeage.